Hwisley/english-learning-backend/README.md

 - MySQL Driver → MySQL database connection
 - Spring Web → REST API development

+### How to run

+1. clone this repository
+2. Install MySQL
+3. Modify datasource section in application.yml according to your MySQL settings.
+4. Run this project

 ## About this project

 ### 💾Database Schema Documentation